Lall-091/sql-docs/docs/connect/ado-net/sql/azure-active-directory-authentication.md

 [!code-csharp [AADAuthenticationCustomDeviceFlowCallback#1](~/../sqlclient/doc/samples/AADAuthenticationCustomDeviceFlowCallback.cs#1)]

 With a customized `ActiveDirectoryAuthenticationProvider` class, a user-defined application client ID can be passed to SqlClient when a supported Microsoft Entra authentication mode is in use.
-Supported Microsoft Entra authentication modes include `Active Directory Password`, `Active Directory Integrated`, `Active Directory Interactive`, `Active Directory Service Principal`, and `Active Directory Device Code Flow`.
+Supported Microsoft Entra authentication modes include `Active Directory Password` **[DEPRECATED]**, `Active Directory Integrated`, `Active Directory Interactive`, `Active Directory Service Principal`, and `Active Directory Device Code Flow`.

 The application client ID is also configurable via `SqlAuthenticationProviderConfigurationSection` or `SqlClientAuthenticationProviderConfigurationSection`.
 The configuration property `applicationClientId` applies to .NET Framework 4.6+ and .NET Core 2.1+.